Securing File and Print Server

 Now from a Windows client you should notice the new file permissions are implemented.
 See the acl and setfacl man pages for more information on POSIX ACLs.

 Samba AppArmor Profile

 Ubuntu comes with the AppArmor security module, which provides mandatory access controls.
 The default AppArmor profile for Samba will need to be adapted to your configuration.
-For more details on using AppArmor see ???.
+More details on using AppArmor can be found here.

 There are default AppArmor profiles for

 /usr/sbin/nmbd, the Samba daemon binaries, as part of the apparmor-profiles packages.
 To install the package, from a terminal prompt enter:

 This package contains profiles for several other binaries.